luc-hens/luc-hens.github.io/guide.md

 Because science should be open and reproducible, you should share your data and code with your promotor.
 I recommend that you create a GitHub account ([link](https://github.com)) to do so.

 To perform statistical analysis use **Python** (in Jupyter Notebooks) or **R** (I use both but mostly Python).
-If you know another statistical software such as SPSS or eViews, that's acceptable too. **Wolfram Alpha** is useful to do quick statistical computations on-line.
+Menu-based statistical software such as SPSS or eViews is acceptable but I'm not a fan because running your analysis from a menu makes it hard for others (such as me) to replicate your work. **Wolfram Alpha** is useful to do quick statistical computations on-line.
 Don't use a spreadsheet program such as Microsoft Excel, LibreOffice Calc, or Numbers: spreadsheet programs are poor tools for graphing data and for statistical analysis.
 Burns (2005) gives some reasons why (Burns, P. (2005). *Spreadsheet Addiction* ([link](http://www.burns-stat.com/pages/Tutor/spreadsheet_addiction.html)).
 For a more comprehensive and technical discussion, see the papers by Yu (2008); Yalta (2008); and McCullough & Heiser in *Computational Statistics and Data Analysis*, **52**(10)).

 **Python**.
 Python is a powerful general-purpose programming language with great data analysis tools.
 If you have no preference between **R** and **Python**, I recommend that you use **Python** in **Jupyter Notebook**: